 At St Giles' you will be given a service booklet to follow and a hymn book.
 Today's hymn numbers are up on the wall and will also be announced by the service leader.
 If you are unsure about joining in, just listen!

-At St Andrew's, the words are all up on the Big Screen and we try to make it clear whether the service leader or the congregation are taking turns to speak.
+At St Andrew's on Sundays, the words are all up on the Big Screen and we try to make it clear whether the service leader or the congregation are taking turns to speak.
 But if it's your first time or you're not sure, just enjoy listening to everyone else.

 More information about Church Services